ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-server-flavour/README.md

 | ewc-ansible-role-ipa-server | 1.0 |  MIT | https://github.com/ewcloud/ewc-ansible-role-ipa-server |

 ## Operation
-Checkout the following how-to guides to learn about management of Item after initial setup:
+Checkout the following how-to guides to learn about management of the Item after initial setup:
 * [How to configure the IPA Server](./docs/how-to/how-to-configure-the-ipa-server.md)